jhuckaby/npm-markdown-bugs/README.md

 Specifically, I believe the `─` character is being rendered double-width, and the `├` character is also misaligned.

-These boxes and tables appear fine on GitHub.com, and in various text editors and terminals I have used.
+These boxes and tables appear fine [on GitHub](https://github.com/jhuckaby/npm-markdown-bugs), and in various text editors and terminals I have used.